-This blog was written without the assistance of AI, as it is intended to be the direct expression of the author's own creativity and human verifiable research.
+This blog was written without the assistance of AI, as it is intended to be the direct expression of the author's own creativity and carefully verified research.
 No textual or photographic content created by the author of this blog was generated by AI.
-Though a website or search engine used during research, or quoted text/externally provided photos, may be utilizing AI, a sincere attempt is made here to reference human verifiable content.
-Since their accuracy cannot be verified, no AI chatbots or tools were directly used in research, unless specifically noted as an example of their use.
+Though a website or search engine used during research, or quoted text/externally provided photos, may be utilizing AI, a sincere effort is made here to reference and convey accurate, properly verified content.

 Friday, November 26, 2010